AlistairFR/AlistairFR/README.md

-- 👋 Hi, I’m @AlistairFR
+- 👋 Hi, I’m @AlistairFR, 23yo.
 - 👀 I’m interested in learning and finding what excites me the most in coding, mayber cyber-security or game dev.
-- 🌱 I’m currently learning Python and programming in general.
+- 🌱 I’m currently learning JS/HTML/CSS and programming in general.
 - 💞️ I’m looking to collaborate on anything I can contribute in :)
 - 📫 How to reach me : Message me !